stack-of-tasks/pinocchio/README.md

       year = {2015--2019}
      }
 ```
-and the following one for the reference to the paper introducing Pinocchio:
+and the following one for the reference to the paper introducing **Pinocchio**:
 ```
 @inproceedings{carpentier2019pinocchio,
   title={The Pinocchio C++ library -- A fast and flexible implementation of rigid body dynamics algorithms and their analytical derivatives},